-In light of National Gardening Week (http://nationalgardeningweek.org.uk/), here are 5 reasons why I think we should all garden.
+In light of National Gardening Week here are 5 benefits of gardening and why you should get your green fingers our!

 1) You can create a small paradise for wildlife

 We all know that the number of bees is dwindling and that our much-esteemed hedgehog isn’t doing great either.
 You can create a small ecosystem in your backyard, by which having a pond will attract frogs, which will control other pests and will keep your plants happy.

 I was getting worried that we lived in too much of an urban area because I had not seen any butterflies, ladybirds or bees at all out the back – plenty of slugs and aphids, mind.
 However, just this afternoon I was potting up some sweet pea seedlings and I heard a buzz (more of a bumble), after which I was delighted to see a bumble bee in my little courtyard!

 When I am down in the allotment there is a lot of digging, bending, shovelling, pulling and, let’s face it, grunting.
 One of my allotment neighbours told me once that an hour on the plot was equivalent to 3 hours at the gym.
 I am not sure which science paper backed up her argument, but I do agree that it helps you feel better and more energised.

 It also gives me a sense of peace.
 For me, it is almost a way of meditation.
 I have been known to go to the allotment, start listening to my audiobook, and all of a sudden 4 hours have passed and I am still there.
 If only time flew as fast in the gym…

 I already touched on this point at the start of the post, but gardening is actually prescribed by a handful of doctors to help people with personal experience of mental health problems.
 This is such a great initiative, and many experts and entities such as the RHS have backed it up.